-Increasing numbers of bachelor’s and master’s-prepared nurses are earning a Doctor of Nursing Practice (DNP) in Hawaii—the highest clinical degree available in the nursing field.
-Bachelor’s-prepared nurses pursuing the degree are able to obtain advanced practice certification as NPs, nurse-midwives, clinical nurse specialists, or nurse-anesthetists, while master’s-prepared nurses seeking the degree cite benefits such as an increased salary, more advanced employment opportunities both in and outside of direct patient care, and the ability to effect practical policy change from a clinical standpoint.
+Increasing numbers of bachelor’s and master’s-prepared nurses in Hawaii are earning a Doctor of Nursing Practice (DNP)—the highest clinical degree available in the nursing field.
+Bachelor’s-prepared RNs pursuing the degree are able to move into administration or obtain advanced practice certification as NPs, nurse-midwives, clinical nurse specialists, or nurse-anesthetists, while master’s-prepared advanced practice RNs seeking the degree cite benefits such as increased salary, more advanced employment opportunities both in and outside of direct patient care, and the ability to effect practical policy change from a clinical standpoint.

 - Simmons College - Online Post-MSN to DNP program

 - Georgetown University - Online BSN to DNP Program

 - Capella University - Online Doctor of Nursing Practice (DNP) degree